Checkmarx/chainalert-github-action/README.md

 A free service by [Checkmarx](https://checkmarx.com/) for the Open Source community that scans popular packages and alerts in cases there is a suspicion those packages' accounts were hacked.

 Add ChainAlert's GitHub action to your repository to be notified in case of a suspected takeover of one of your dependencies.
 Giving you the chance to rapidly respond and protect yourself and your users.

+For further reading about ChainAlert check out our [blog](https://medium.com/checkmarx-security/chainalert-our-response-to-npm-account-takeover-attacks-aa1d10a4fdbe).
 ### The Need

 Recent package takeover incidents such as [coa](https://checkmarx.com/blog/attackers-write-bugs-as-well/) and [ua-parser-js](https://checkmarx.com/blog/uaparser-js-attack-preparations/) have stressed the need for an alarm system to alert developers and users.